Centered-Set, not Bounded-Set

-The challenge of course is we all already have bounded sets; we all already have cultures, backgrounds, and communities that have shaped and formed us.
-Usually, churches (or people) operating from a bounded-set mentality don’t realize this.
+The challenge of course is we all already have bounded sets; we all already have cultures and backgrounds that have shaped us.
+Usually, religious people operating from a bounded-set mentality don’t realize this.
 They don’t take into account how much additional culture beyond just Jesus their bounded sets entail.
 And it can come as a shock to them that their good intentions might be received by some as insensitive or harmful.

 That seems to set up a lot of the religious division and animosity we find in our world, doesn’t it?
 We don’t want to dismiss bounded sets as not being important or sometimes perfectly fine things.
 Again, we have our own bounded sets for sure.
 (Go Cubs Go!)
 But, at this church, we wonder: what if Jesus fits better into the Centered-Set model?
 Can that offer us all a good gift?